marshreddy/docs/tapi/default.md

 ##### Sample response

-This request will return exclude unneeded information on all contained stop, line and fare product resources in order to reduce payload.
+This request will exclude unneeded information on all contained stop, line and fare product resources in order to reduce the payload.

 ```
 201 Created